Galapagos: Dive Cruise | Aqua 8 Days

 • Included Copy 20 All diving and visits as mentioned in the itinerary*

-• Included Copy 20 English speaking dive instructor and dive master
+• Included Copy 20 English-speaking dive instructor

 • Included Copy 20 12L Tanks for enriched air; Weights; Belts; Scuba safety equipment eg Personal Marine rescue GPS